-B. Good technique - most work finished on time and in order, good leadership abilities.
+- B. Good technique most work finished on time and in order, good leadership abilities.
 Progress towards engaging artistic and technical challenges and opportunities is good, but leaps are more mechanical, not yet intuitive.
 Takes criticism well and participates in class discussion.
 Learning to express ideas well and backs up all work with proper research.
-Good attendance, perhaps one unexcused absence if other attendance is perfect.

-C. Technique and thought processes unsophisticated - work not finished on time and in order and how to address artistic and technical challenges and opportunities is not fully understood.
+Good attendance, perhaps one unexcused absence if other attendance is perfect. - C. Technique and thought processes unsophisticated work not finished on time and in order and how to address artistic and technical challenges and opportunities is not fully understood.
 Undeveloped leadership abilities.
 Expresses ideas clumsily and has not fully grasped the importance of research.
-Poor attendance.

-D. (BFA only) Irregular participation in project and critiques.
+Poor attendance. - D. (BFA only) Irregular participation in projects and critiques.
 Work that poorly reflects the student's ability and clear understanding of the assignments.
 Little to no leadership abilities.
 Demonstrates a lack of commitment.
-Poor attendance.

-D. (MFA only) There is no grade of D in the MFA Theater Arts Program.
-A grade of D may be used for an in-class project but will not be used for a final semester grade.

-F. Very irregular participation in projects and critiques, failure to complete assignments.
+Poor attendance. - D. (MFA only) There is no grade of D in the MFA Theater Arts Program.
+A grade of D may be used for an in-class project but will not be used for a final semester grade. - F. Very irregular participation in projects and critiques, failure to complete assignments.
 Irresponsible behavior towards crew assignments.
 Very poor attendance.

+MASON GROSS SCHOOL OF THE ARTS GRADING SCALE:

+This scale was approved to be used universally for all MGSA Classes.
+Classes taken outside of MGSA may have a different grading scale.
+Talk with your instructor if you have any questions about the grading scale for each individual course.

+Points Grade Description 90-100 A /4.0 Excellent, superior achievement 86-89.9 B + /3.5 On the path towards excellence 80-85.9 B /3.0 Good, solid growth on all requirements 76-79.9 C + /2.5 Above Average, moving towards consistency 70-75.9 C /2.0 Average, struggles meeting all requirements 60-69.9 D /1.0 Failing or withdrawal while doing failing work less than 60 F Failing